-(4) It has also proven necessary to clarify what should be understood as a single procurement, with the effect that the aggregate value of all contracts concluded for the purpose of this procurement has to be taken into account with regard to the thresholds of this directive, and that the procurement should be advertised as a whole, possibly split into lots.
+- (3a) It should be recalled that the provision of services should be covered by this Directive only in so far as it is based on contracts; consequently, the provision of services on other bases, such as law or regulations, or employment contracts, should not be covered.
+In some Member States, this might for example be the case for compulsory social security services, certain administrative and government services such as executive and legislative services or the provision of certain services to the community, such as foreign affairs services or justice services. - (4) It has also proven necessary to clarify what should be understood as a single procurement, with the effect that the aggregate value of all contracts concluded for the purpose of this procurement has to be taken into account with regard to the thresholds of this directive, and that the procurement should be advertised as a whole, possibly split into lots.
 The concept of single procurement encompasses all supplies, works and services needed to carry out a particular project, for instance a works project or an entirety of works, supplies and/or services.
-Indications for the existence of one single project can for instance consist in overall prior planning and conception by the contracting authority, the fact that the different elements purchased fulfil a single economic and technical function or that they are otherwise logically interlinked and carried out in a narrow time frame.
-In accordance with a constant jurisprudence of the Court of Justice of the European Union, it should be clarified that the determination of whether or not specific works, services or supplies are part of a single project should be decided on the basis of a functional approach.

-(4a) However, in view of the diversity of public works contracts, contracting authorities should be able to make provision for contracts for the design and execution of work to be awarded either separately or jointly.
+Indications for the existence of one single project can for instance consist in overall prior planning planning and/or conception by the contracting authority, the fact that, together the different elements purchased fulfil a single economic and technical function or that they are otherwise logically interlinked and carried out in a narrow time frame.
+In accordance with a well-established jurisprudence of the Court of Justice of the European Union, it should be clarified that the determination of whether or not specific works, services or supplies are part of a single project should be decided on the basis of a functional approach. - (4a) However, in view of the diversity of public works contracts, contracting authorities should be able to make provision for contracts for the design and execution of work to be awarded either separately or jointly.
 It is not the intention of this Directive to prescribe either joint or separate contract awards.

 A contract shall be deemed to be a public works contract only if its subject matter specifically covers the execution of activities listed in Annex II, even if the contract covers the provision of other services necessary for the execution of such activities.
 Public service contracts, in particular in the sphere of property management services, may, in certain circumstances, include works.
-However, insofar as such works are incidental to the principal subject-matter of the contract, and are a possible consequence thereof or a complement thereto, the fact that such works are included in the contract does not justify the qualification of the contract as a public works contract.
+However, insofar as such works are incidental to the principal subject-matter of the contract, and are a possible consequence thereof or a complement thereto, the fact that such works are included in the contract does not justify the qualification of the public service contract as a public works contract.